wheeljuke/Langchain_learn/README.md

 Python 3.13

 ## Future work
-1. Create a card format in Anki to accept this ["flashcard_index", "flashcard_topic", "flashcard_question", "flashcard_answer", "flashcard_keyword"] format.
+~~1.
+Create a card format in Anki to accept this ["flashcard_index", "flashcard_topic", "flashcard_question", "flashcard_answer", "flashcard_keyword"] format.~~
-1-1.
-Index should be ingnored, the others should be filled into their respective fields.
+~~1-1.
+Index should be ingnored, the others should be filled into their respective fields.~~
 2. Clozer for llm unsupervised traning could be a good option for flashcard generation.
 3. Possibly restructure chunking by pages into a vector database.
+4. Improve the prompt even more to reduce format conflict with JSON, and increase question specificity to remove odd questions.